 The Disability Discrimination Act in conjunction with advisory notes from the Australian Human Rights Commission require organisations to offer equal access to their digital products and services.

 However they have seldom been tested, notwithstanding two landmark cases.
-In 2000 Bruce Maguire challenged the Sydney Organising Committee for the Olympic Games over the accessibility of the Olympic website.
-In 2014 Gisele Mesnage sued Coles over its inaccessible website.
-Both cases resulted in determinations that the organisations must fix their websites to make them accessible.
+In 2000 Bruce Maguire challenged the Sydney Organising Committee for the Olympic Games over the accessibility of the Olympic web site.
+In 2014 Gisele Mesnage sued Coles over its inaccessible web site.
+Both cases resulted in determinations that the organisations must fix their sites to make them accessible.

 But ultimately accessible digital technology has remained a challenge.

-“Whilst the law is clear on the requirement for accessibility, this has not translated into fully accessible technology,” said Disability Discrimination Commissioner, Alastair McEwin.
+“Whilst the law is clear on the requirement for accessibility, this has not translated into fully accessible technology,” said Alastair McEwin.

 Ultimately it means the strategy has had “little effect” in improving digital accessibility, according to McEwin.